CFQC-DT

-CFQC-DT (channel 8) is a television station in Saskatoon, Saskatchewan, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+CFQC-DT (channel 8, cable channel 9) is a television station in Saskatoon, Saskatchewan, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
 The station's studios are located on 1st Avenue North and 23rd Street East in Saskatoon's Central Business District, with transmitter near Highway 41 and Burgheim Road, northeast of the city.

 Master control facilities are located at the studios of CFCN-DT in Calgary, shared with eight other CTV owned-and-operated stations in British Columbia, Alberta and Saskatchewan.